shrinerb/shrine/README.md

 photo.image_url(:large) #=> "https://..."
 ```

-For more details see the [File Processing] guide.
+For more details, see the [File Processing] guide.

-### On-the-fly
+### Processing on-the-fly

 On-the-fly processing is provided by the
 [`derivation_endpoint`][derivation_endpoint plugin] plugin.
 It provides a
-mountable Rack app, which on request will call the processing we defined.
+mountable Rack app, which on request will call the processing code we defined.

 We start by loading the plugin with a secret key and a path prefix to where
 we'll mount the Rack app, and defining a "derivation" we want the app to call: